Severe Leg Trauma: a journey.

 Improvement shown in foot posture, photo taken December 2023

 Together with a direct manual approach to the joints and soft tissues, at home exercises, Drew’s wife giving daily toe massage and gentle passive stretching, the toes have gradually started to relax and now we are starting to see independent movement of each toe.
-I know that neither of us have never been quite so excited about toe movement before!
+I know that neither of us have never been quite so excited about seeing toe movement before!

 Below is a video taken in October of the progress seen the following month: